 This internship is ideal for anyone who is interested in learning more about the fundraising process that goes on at a museum.
 Interns will: foster donor relationships, identify potential new funding sources for MOCAD programs and exhibitions, research and write grant narratives, prepare and update spreadsheets for grant tracking and program reports, update funder database, and learn other development department tasks.
 Potential interns should be well organized, possess good written and oral communication skills, and have good analytical skills.
 Preference given to applicants enrolled in Master’s degree programs.

-Interns provide organizational and on-site support for educational and public programs, which include school programs, family programs, and other activities such as lectures, music performances, and films.
+Interns provide organizational and on-site support for educational programs, which include school programs, family programs, and other activities such as lectures, artist led workshops and films.
 Interns perform general departmental duties, such as preparation of program packets, educational materials, research, correspondence, and scheduling.
-Candidates must have excellent organizational and basic computer skills, and should be comfortable interacting with the public.
+Interns will gain experience in range of visitor service duties including: greeting visitors, monitoring the museum galleries and engaging in dialogue about MOCAD’s exhibitions.
+Interns will also provide general Museum information to visitors and will draw attention to upcoming exhibitions, programs and events.
+Candidates must have excellent organizational, communication, basic computer skills, and should be comfortable interacting with the public.
 Research experience and previous experience working with children are a plus.
+Candidates must have project management skills, good judgment and positive demeanor in working with the public, staff, and board.
 Projects will also include assisting with set-up, tear down and the planning of programs.
-Candidates should be well-organized, able to work in a team and have a strong interest in educational programs and special events.
+Candidates should be well-organized, able to work in a team and have a strong interest in educational programs.

 Interns will work with the MOCAD Exhibitions staff to realize upcoming projects.
 They will assist in aspects of the planning, preparation and production of museum exhibitions by assisting with research, registrarial projects, and construction/demolition and installation of artwork in all media.
 Interns will also be responsible for maintenance of open exhibitions and other duties assigned by the supervisor, including attending galleries and performing periodic condition reports.
 Experience with construction, spatial planning, A/V and electronic equipment is a plus.
 Internship hours vary and demand larger time commitments during installations.